YadlaMani/crypt/README.md

 # Crypto Checkout Platform

-A Stripe/PayPal-style crypto payment platform where merchants embed payment buttons on their sites, and customers pay via wallets (Solana/EVM).
-Built in Next.js + TypeScript with a non-custodial flow (funds go directly to merchants’ wallets).
+A Stripe/PayPal-style crypto payment platform where merchants embed payment buttons on their sites, and customers pay via EVM wallets (Ethereum, Polygon, etc.).
+Built in Next.js + TypeScript with a non-custodial flow (funds go directly to merchants' wallets).

 ---